SantosRAC/conekt_grasses_microbiome/CoNekT_Grasses_Microbiome/docs/source/connect_mysql.md

 Change settings in `config_metataxonomics.py`. **Apart from configuring paths, also change the secret key and the admin password !**

-# Setting up MySQL/MariaDB for CoNekT Grasses Metataxonomics
+# Setting up MySQL/MariaDB for CoNekT Metataxonomics

 In the config file the connection needs to be set up using :